Jeffery Miller

-Jeffery Oliver Miller is an American trombonist, vocalist, composer, arranger and bandleader primarily known for his work in jazz and pop music.
+Jeffery Oliver Miller (born February 9, 1996) is an American trombonist, vocalist, composer, arranger and bandleader primarily known for his work in jazz and pop music.
 He was worked with Delfeayo Marsalis, Wynton Marsalis, Jon Batiste & Stay Human, Preservation Hall Jazz Band and John Legend, among others.

 Early life

 Born and raised in New Orleans' Algiers neighborhood (15th Ward), Miller gained early and ubiquitous exposure to jazz culture and history.
-He is the great-great grandnephew of Papa John Joseph, a New Orleans bass player who worked with Buddy Bolden (and notably passed away during an especially raucous performance of "When the Saints Go Marching In" with the Preservation Hall Jazz Band).
+He is the great-great grandnephew of Papa John Joseph, a New Orleans bass player who worked with Buddy Bolden (and notably died during an especially raucous performance of "When the Saints Go Marching In" with the Preservation Hall Jazz Band).

 Miller sang at home and church from an early age.
 Although initially drawn to the drumset, Miller began to study the trombone around age ten or eleven, inspired by his middle school band director Keith Hart.
 He progressed quickly and impressed professional trombonist Terrance Taplin, who encouraged Delfeayo Marsalis to audition Miller for his Uptown Jazz Orchestra.
 After sitting-in with the group at New Orleans' famed jazz club Snug Harbor, Miller joined the group at age 14.

 He studied academics at Benjamin Franklin High School and music at New Orleans Center for Creative Arts.
 While a sophomore in high school, he performed with the Preservation Hall Jazz Band at Carnegie Hall.

 During high school, he appeared for three seasons of the HBO series Treme, in which he played a student of Antoine Batiste, the fictional trombonist depicted by Wendell Pierce.

 In 2013, Miller was selected as one of twelve younger musicians to participate in the Vail Jazz Workshop in Vail, Colorado.
 The experience solidified his desire to pursue music as a lifelong calling.

+In 2014, Miller was chosen to be in the 2014 GRAMMY Band, a program that selected high school students from across the United States to perform during GRAMMY Week.